top of page

 2006—Completion of the Greater Yellowstone Area Recreation Assessment for spring – fall season.

-Aquatic Nuisance Species Committee formed; now the Aquatic Invasive Species Cooperative.
+Aquatic Nuisance Species Committee formed; now the Aquatic Invasive Species Subcommittee.

 The six GYA National Forests signed one Record of Decision (1.2 MB pdf) to amend their Forest Plans to incorporate the habitat standards from the Final Conservation Strategy for the Grizzly Bear in the GYA.